PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/mqtt-connectivity.md

 # MQTT connectivity

-Craftbeerpi4 has the possibility to communicate with mqtt brookers/devices.
+Craftbeerpi4 has the possibility to communicate with mqtt brokers/devices.

-To activate the mqtt service within cbpi, you need to modify the config.yaml filw inside the config folder manually.
+To activate the mqtt service within cbpi, you need to modify the config.yaml file inside the config folder manually.

 ```
 index_url: /cbpi_ui/static/index.html